shahin-smv93/ST_Transformer/README.md

 # Spatio-Temporal Transformer for Simulation Data Forecasting

+> **Note:** The code is fully functional and ready to use.
+Results based on our CFD data (along with the data) will be added after the related paper is published.

 This project implements a modular, research-focused spatio-temporal transformer for time-series forecasting, inspired by [SpaceTimeFormer (Grigsby et al., 2022)](https://arxiv.org/abs/2201.00051) and enhanced with Performer (FAVOR+) efficient attention.
 The code is designed for simulation data (e.g., CFD), but is flexible for other spatio-temporal forecasting tasks.

 ---